malaria-atlas-project/malariaAtlas/README.md

 ### listAll

-The listAll function retrieves a list of countries for which Parasite Rate data is available to download.
+`listAll()` retrieves a list of countries for which Parasite Rate data is available to download.

     available_countries <- MAPdata::listAll()